-Equation (1) is the loglinearized first-order condition for the firms that are able to change their prices at time t, where p_t^ is the nominal price (in logarithm) set by these firms, p{t-1} is the nominal (aggregate) price level at t-1, and mc{t+k} is the real wage that prevails at time t+k.
-Note that a firm's belief is independent of its own past deviations, because it does not affect the aggregate behavior.
+Equation (S1) is the log-linearized first-order condition for the firms that are able to change their prices at time t, where $p_t^$ is the nominal price (in logarithm) set by these firms, $p{t-1}$ is the nominal (aggregate) price level at t - 1, and $mc{t+k}$ is the real wage that prevails at time t + k.
+Note that a firm's belief is independent of its own past deviations because it does not affect the aggregate behavior.
 Hence, regardless of its own past actions, all firms that can change prices at time t solve the same problem.
-Because the optimization problem is a univariate, unconstrained one with a strictly concave objective function, the first-order condition is also sufficient.
+Because the optimization problem is univariate and unconstrained, and has a strictly concave objective function, the first-order condition is also sufficient.